dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/model-performance.md

 ## The Performance overview page

-The Performance overview page presents a comprehensive analysis across all project models, helping to pinpoint areas for performance enhancement.
-It displays the longest-running models, those most frequently executed, and the ones with the highest failure rates during runs/tests.
+You can pinpoint areas for performance enhancement by using the Performance overview page.
+This page presents a comprehensive analysis across all project models and displays the longest-running models, those most frequently executed, and the ones with the highest failure rates during runs/tests.
 Data can be segmented by environment and job type which can offer insights into:

 - Most executed models (total count).
 - Models with the longest execution time (average duration).